Astronauts Wanted

 CREATIVE TEAM

-Bentley Heydt (he/him, lighting designer) is a NYC based Korean American lighting designer with a limb difference.
+Bentley Heydt (Lighting Designer) (he/him)is a NYC based Korean American lighting designer with a limb difference.
 Select Design Credits: The Color Purple (Theatre Latte Da and Geva Theatre); you don't have to do anything (HERE Arts); (no)man (IMGE Dance); A Number (A.R.T./NY-Drama League); The Seventeenth Chapel (A.R.T./NY-Drama League); She Talks To Beethoven (A.R.T./NY-Drama League); Girlfriend the Musical (A.R.T./NY-Drama League); I Dream of Hornets (Boundless Theatre); Gen Z On Fire (Royal Family Productions); Cubic and Quartet (Born Dancing); The Weak and The Strong, Uzume, and Resistance (Planet Connections Theatre/14th Street Y).
 Assist/Assoc*: Life of Pi (Broadway, 2023 Tony Award); How To Dance In Ohio (Broadway); Mr. Holland’s Opus* (Ogunquit Playhouse World Premier); Rent 25th Anniversary National Tour (Work Light Productions); A Christmas Carol (Indiana Rep 2022*, 2021, and 2017); The Nutcracker Ballet (Connecticut Ballet 2021, 2019).
 MFA, Ohio University. www.bentleyheydt.com

-Chase Kniffen is a NYC-based director and designer.
+Chase Knifen (Projection Design) (he/him) Chase Kniffen is a NYC-based director and designer.
 Most recently, he directed and designed scenery and projections for the world-premiere production of Watcher in the Woods.
 He was the Associate Artistic Director of Virginia Repertory Theatre for ten seasons, where he produced, directed, and designed numerous productions.
 Select Directing credits include The Sound of Music, The Color Purple, Dreamgirls, Other Desert Cities, Caroline, or Change, Violet, Next to Normal, Gypsy, Fun Home and South Pacific.
 He has won multiple Richmond Theatre Critics Circle Awards for his work on those productions.
 Chase has also designed sets, lighting, and projections for multiple plays, musicals and concerts.
 He received his BA in Theatre with a concentration on Scenic Design from Virginia Commonwealth University and his MFA in Directing from Pace University. www.chasekniffen.com.

 Lana Boy (she/her, set design) Lana Boy is an award winning production designer who has worked around the world and is recognized by the Emmy’s and Vimeo Staff Pick.
 She started off in conceptualizing sets for theatre, musicals & festivals in Paris, Thailand & NYC.
 After growing up in Bangkok, she moved to New York and began designing for theatre, narrative, fashion, music videos & commercials.
 She specializes in world building, stop motion, fashion & of course, clouds.

-JEANNA DIPAOLO Costume design (she/her/hers) is a NYC based Costume Designer who works primarily in theatre, dance, opera, and circus.
+Jeanna Dipaolo (Costume Design) (she/her/hers) is a NYC based Costume Designer who works primarily in theatre, dance, opera, and circus.
 Her recent design credits include: Miss Warrens Profession (Off Broadway- co design), Miss Jules (Culture Lab), Queer Space Network (Performance Art), Trevor Day School: Alice by Heart, Chemical Imbalance, Little Women, Steel Magnolias, Winter Dance Concert ’23-25, Grace Church School: Freaky Friday, Cyrano de Burgershack, Chicago, Fools, Winter Dance Concert ’23-25.
 Assistant credits include: Life of Pi (First National Tour), Blind Injustice (Jazz for Lincoln Center), The Little Mermaid (MUNY), Grapes of Wrath (Carnegie Hall), The Twelve and Anne of Green Gables (Goodspeed Opera), Canvas Sky (Hideaway Circus), Vanities (York Theatre).
 BFA in Costume Design from SUNY Purchase College and member of 829 Designers Union.